sumnerevans/sumnerevans.com/content/new-england-trip/new-york-2.md

 we left the tour after half an hour.
 On the way up to the Rockefeller Center observation deck, we passed through a whole bunch of queues that would have been awful to stand in during high tourism season.
-It did take a while to get to the top, but it wasn’t nearly as bad as it could have been.
+It did take a while to get to the top, but it wasn't nearly as bad as it could have been.

 The reason we wanted to come up to the top of the Rockefeller Center at